 Let’s say you are a happy BigQuery user, and you spend about 100 euro a month on it.
 This may be fine for your (small) business but an expensive query is quick to make.
-But what is expensive?
-Because really; it’s hard to create one that costs more than 30 euro.
-But what if someone accidentally deploys something that fires off a 1 euro query every second.
+What is expensive?
+Because really, it’s hard to create one that costs more than 30 euro.
+But what if someone accidentally deploys something that fires off a 1 euro query every second?
 That means a 2.6 million (!)
-BQ bill; if you don’t notice for a few days you’ll find yourself begging Google for a refund of hundreds of thousands of euros.
+BQ bill.
+If you don’t notice for a few days you’ll find yourself begging Google for a refund of hundreds of thousands of euros.

 And the first of those quotas should be the following: